Updated: September 2021

 For those interested, 92% had been vaping for more than 10 weeks, with just 1% of those surveyed vaping for 0-1 weeks.

-Why do we cough?
-Most vapers will probably tell you it’s because of propylene glycol.
+Most vapers will probably tell you we cough because of propylene glycol (PG).

-Based on a very rough estimate (put together by Chris Price based on an analysis of forum posts) around 10% of the population is sensitive to propylene glycol.
-(A much smaller proportion is allergic to propylene glycol).
+Based on a very rough estimate (put together by Chris Price of ECigarette Politics based on an analysis of forum posts), around 10% of the population is sensitive to propylene glycol.
+(A much smaller proportion is allergic to it ).

-In addition, Professor Polosa told me there may be other elements in vapour which cause vapers to cough:
+In addition, Professor Polosa told me there may be other elements in vapour that cause vapers to cough:

 we cannot discount the possibility of other unknown ingredients, contaminants, by-products in the e-vapour causing similar irritant effects.